jwrpalmer99/indy-downtime/README.md

 5. Use Edit Flow to add groups, checks, and dependencies.
 6. Open a character sheet and use the tracker tab to roll checks.

+> [!NOTE]
+>If your system sheet doesn't properly display the tracker tab then disable Inject into Character Sheet and use the scene controls (under Token).

+> [!NOTE]
+>If automatic rolls don't work in your system (quite likely!) then enable Manual Failure/Success

+> [!NOTE]
+>If your systems' skill/abilities are not properly detected then us Manual Skill/Ability Overrides

 ## UI At A Glance
 - Configure Tracker: main settings and maintenance actions.
 - Edit Phase Configuration: phase names, targets, critical bonus, failure events, images, and completion actions.